-However, InnoDB provides a start up option called innodb\status\file, which dumps the same output as SHOW ENGINE INNODB STATUS to a file called innodb\status.<mysql pid> in the datadir.
-The MEM Agent (in versions > 2.3.0) reads this file automatically if it exists before executing the SHOW statement.
+However, InnoDB provides a start up option called innodb-status-file, which dumps the same output as SHOW ENGINE INNODB STATUS to a file called innodb_status.mysql pid in the datadir.
+MySQL Enterprise Monitor Agent reads this file automatically, if it exists, before executing the SHOW statement.